 I still live and continue my research in Nottinghamshire.
 My email is firstname.lastname@example.org

-I have recently written a book about my whooping cough experience and research which I hope will be published soon.
+I have recently written a book about my whooping cough experience and research which will be published soon by Springer Nature.

 Medical information sites such as this can only achieve good ranking in Google and other some other search engines by demonstrating that the author has high levels of expertise, authoritativeness, and trustworthiness in order to protect the public.

 The extensive information below sets out to demonstrate I reach that high standard.

 I have written a book about my whooping cough researches which will soon to be published by Springer Nature.